Bhagavad Gita Chapter 13 Verse 35 Meaning

 What is the main idea of Bhagavad Gita 13.35?

 They who, by the eye of knowledge, perceive the distinction between the field and its knower, as well as the liberation from the Nature of being, go to the Supreme.
-This verse emphasizes body and soul with clarity and purpose.
+The teaching here extends the chapter's central concern with body and soul.
+Classical commentators have noted how this verse bridges...

 How can I apply Bhagavad Gita 13.35 in daily life?